NikolasVir/Ransomware-Protection-Suite-for-course-CS457/README.md

 "testdirectory" includes files and subdirectories to test "scan" and "inspect".
 Can also be used for "monitor"

+Make:
+    make all: generated antivirus, dummy ransomware and unransomware antivirus usage:
+        as described in the assignment
+    ransomware usage:
+        ./ransomware.out <filepath>: deletes original file and replaces it with .locked unransomware usage:
+        ./unransomware.out <filepath>: deletes .locked file and replaces it with original one

+    Note: no encryption/decryption is involved for ransomware and unransomware.

 Notes:
     1. Max path size is 2048
     2.